gitbls/pistrong/CertInstall.md

 You can now connect to the VPN from your Windows 10 device.

-If you want to route all of your internet traffic over the VPN, you need to enable "Use default gateway on remote network", or Split Tunneling).
+If you want to route all of your internet traffic over the VPN, as opposed to only traffic destined for your VPN server network, you need to enable "Use default gateway on remote network", or Split Tunneling).
 There are two ways to do this.

 * **Network and Sharing Center GUI**
     * Open the Settings app, select Network & Internet, and click "Change adapter options”